 Firmly in the family section of the smart home security camera market, the ThreeC Camera Robot looks like a cute chubby robot.

-At $50 (For the latest prices and discounts, check here), it is only the size of a hand, and won’t break anyone’s bank.
+At this price), it is only the size of a hand, and won’t break anyone’s bank.
 It can be used to keep an eye on the family, pets or what’s going on in a room.